How Should Canada Fund Diverse Voices in Media and Arts?

 • How can the fund help diverse communities tell their own stories?

-• How can the fund promote diverse voices in arts, culture, and media?
+• How should the government promote diverse voices in culture and media?

 How to Participate